hmcts/hwf-staffapp/features/README.md

 Wait for 'Sauce Connect is up, you may start your tests.'

+[Add the tag '@saucelabs' to a scenario/s that you want to run.]

 To run Sauce Labs feature using specific browser:
 $ DRIVER=saucelabs SAUCELABS_BROWSER=ie11_win7 cucumber --tags @saucelabs